 Employee referrals are considered one of the most productive recruiting strategies.
-Research has proven that referred employees are the best employees in many different ways: they take shortest to hire, they are more affordable to hire and they stay longest with companies and have lowest turnover rate.
+Research has proven that referred employees are the best employees in many different ways: they take the shortest to hire, they are more affordable to hire and they stay longest with companies and have a lowest turnover rate.
 Learn what are employee referral programs and how to set up your own!

 Definition of Employee Referral Program: What is an employee referral program?

 Employee referral program is an organized and structured program employers use to ask existing employees to recommend candidates for open positions.

 Unlike sourcing, employee referral is an internal method used to find and hire best talent from employees’ existing networks.

 What are the benefits of Employee Referral Programs?

 As finding talent was identified as one of the biggest recruiting challenges, employee referrals are, by vast majority of modern recruiters, used as one of the main sources for finding high-quality job candidates.
 Companies that haven’t implemented a structured process yet, have confirmed that this is one of their priorities for the next year.

 Improving the quality of hire

 As already mentioned, referrals are considered internal method for finding job candidates.
 What this means is that existing employees are asked to refer a candidate for open position.
 Your existing employees know best who your candidate persona or your ideal candidate is.
 This is why employee referrals most of the time make a much better match than candidates coming from other sources.

 Reducing turnover rate and improving employee retention